Topical Maps Entities How It Works

 Guidance on calories while breastfeeding, continued supplementation, iron recovery, and meal-planning strategies for the early postpartum period.

-Content Strategy for Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas
+Content strategy and topical authority plan for Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas

 The recommended SEO content strategy for Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas is the hub-and-spoke topical map model: one comprehensive pillar page on Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas, supported by 33 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Pregnancy Nutrition Plan: Vitamins, Foods to Avoid, and Meal Ideas.

 39